runekrauss/freddy/README.md

 Incidentally, every DD type supports drawing nodes and edges with [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)).
-The graph can be rendered with the corresponding layout engine and is similar to the following BMD in this example:
+The graph can be rendered with the corresponding layout engine and looks similar to the following BMD in this example:

 ![BMD](https://github.com/runekrauss/eddy/assets/5829946/3cff810a-00f2-4229-a279-00c7f2ba0d3a)